 disinfectant to clean surfaces in your room / living space

 your school supplies (laptop, charger, books, notebooks, pens/pencils, etc.)

 your cell phone, cell phone charger, wallet, I.D., and other important documents

 Meals and Food:

-If you’re isolated in university-provided lodging, Dining Services will deliver one hot meal (lunch) and two cold meals (dinner and breakfast for the following day) to you each day.
-You’ll receive further details regarding the specifics of your meal delivery at the beginning of your isolation.
+If you’re isolated in university-provided housing, Dining Services will provide meals.
+You’ll receive further details regarding the specifics of your meals and dietary needs at the beginning of your isolation.
 You must wear a mask and remain physically distant from others when you collect your meal.